johnstaveley/SecurityEssentials/Developer README.md

 In order to keep your solution secure you should run the acceptance tests on each checkin.
 Take the following steps to set up an automated build in Azure:

 * Create a new build pipeline in Azure Devops and reference file azure-pipelines.yml from this solution
-* Create the following pipeline variables as follows:
+* Create the following pipeline variables as follows: Those marked with * should be created as a secret
 	+ AppServiceName - Name of the app service resource in Azure e.g. securityessentialsint
 	+ AdminEmailAddresses - email addresses for notifications and alerts NB: This can only support 1 email address at the moment
 	+ AzureLocation - location of azure data centre e.g. UKSouth
 	+ CloudFlareAuthEmail - Username for Cloudflare
+	+ CloudFlarePlan - One of Free, Pro, Business or Enterprise
-	+ CloudFlareUserServiceKey - Service Key for Cloudflare
+	+ CloudFlareUserServiceKey - * Service Key for Cloudflare (this can be the global api key in your profile or an api key created with sufficient permissions).
-	+ CloudFlareZoneName - Zone id in Cloudflare
+	+ CloudFlareZoneName - Zone in Cloudflare such as the name of your site
 	+ DeveloperIpAddresses - Comma delimited list of IP addresses of any developers that need access to the backend database TOOD: This can only accept 1 IP address at the moment
 	+ EnvironmentName - environment short hand, e.g. int, qa, uat, live
 	+ ResourceGroup - Name of resource group to deploy to e.g. SecurityEssentials-Int
 	+ ServiceConnection - Azure Devops service connection approved to deploy to Azure from Azure Devops.
 In Azure Devops, go to Project settings -> Service Connections
 	+ SiteName - name of the website to set up e.g. SecurityEssentials
-	+ SqlAdminPassword - admin password for sql azure e.g. a secure randomly generated 15 digit password
+	+ SqlAdminPassword - * admin password for sql azure e.g. a secure randomly generated 15 digit password
 	+ SqlAdminUserName - admin username for sql azure e.g. AdminUser1486
 	+ SqlServerName - the name of the sql server to use e.g. securityessentialsint
 	+ StorageAccountNonVNetName - the name of the storage container which is not on the vnet e.g. securityessentialsint